-Can I claim CRS points for a job offer in my Express Entry application?
+Can I claim a job offer in my Express Entry application? *Updated post March 25, 2025

 One area where I consistently notice people making a mistake is on their Express Entry profile and in their electronic Application for Permanent Residence (eAPR) when answering the IRCC question “Do you have a job offer in Canada?”

-A foreign national may be assigned 50 CRS points if they have a qualifying offer of arranged employment in any other qualifying job (currently, another high-skilled job under NOC 0, A or B which will soon be TEER 0, TEER 1, TEER 2 and TEER 3).
-Most people will only qualify for 50 CRS points if they properly claim a qualifying offer of arranged employment.
+Before March 25, 2025, a foreign national might have received 50 CRS points under s.29(1) if they had a qualifying offer of arranged employment in any other qualifying job (another high-skilled job under TEER 0, TEER 1, TEER 2 and TEER 3).

-Why must you be sure that you are correct when you claim points for a job offer?
+Why must you be sure that you are correct when you claim a job offer after March 25, 2025?

 Which laws apply?